Table of Contents

 C. Edmund Bosworth

-a dynasty of mediaeval Islamic eastern Iran which ruled from 247/861 to 393/1003.
+a dynasty of medieval Islamic eastern Iran which ruled from 247/861 to 393/1003.
 From a base in their home province of Sistān, the first Saffarids built up a vast if transient military empire, at one point invading Iraq and threatening Baghdad.

 • SAFIDRUD